arnabganguly/Kafkaschemaregistry/README.md

 # Kafkaschemaregistry
-Confluent Schema Registry is a mechanism to create
+Confluent Schema Registry is a mechanism to store and retrieve Avro schemas.
+Some of the features

 Lab depicting how one can set up the Confluent Schema Registry on HDInsight Kafka